TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/mqtt-clients/hivemq/_index.md

 $ sub -t "v3/app1/devices/dev1/up" -s
 ```

-{{< note >}} `-s` flag is used to subscribe with a context to the given topic, e.g. to stop the console being blocked by subscribing without a context.
-For detailed descriptions of all the available `sub` command parameters, see the [Subscribe](https://hivemq.github.io/mqtt-cli/docs/shell/subscribe.html) section of the HiveMQ MQTT CLI documentation. {{</ note >}}
+`-s` flag is used to subscribe with a context to the given topic, e.g. to stop the console being blocked by subscribing without a context.
+For detailed descriptions of all the available `sub` command parameters, see the [Subscribe](https://hivemq.github.io/mqtt-cli/docs/shell/subscribe.html) section of the HiveMQ MQTT CLI documentation.

-> See the [Subscribing to Upstream Traffic]({{< ref "/integrations/mqtt#subscribing-to-upstream-traffic" >}}) section of the MQTT Server guide for a full list of available topics you can subscribe to.
+See the [Subscribing to Upstream Traffic]({{< ref "/integrations/mqtt#subscribing-to-upstream-traffic" >}}) section of the MQTT Server guide for a full list of available topics you can subscribe to.

 ## Schedule Downlink Messages